frioux/blog/content/posts/the-frew-schmidt-interview-experience.md

 ### Coding

-The first technical question we as is almost [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) level of simplicity, but it adds a tiny bit extra (some object-orientation, some testing,) and what I like best: you use a real laptop.
+The first technical question we ask is almost [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) level of simplicity, but it adds a tiny bit extra (some object-orientation, some testing,) and what I like best: you use a real laptop.
 There are a couple major